Westbourne Rotary Club

 At the Rotary Club of Westbourne, we take our community and international service seriously, and whilst striving to give back to the area in which we work and live, are also mindful of the internationality of Rotary and our international communities too.

-Since the club was chartered in 1995, it has carried out many and varied activities and constantly add new projects and initiatives as they arise.
+Since the club was chartered in 1995, it has carried out many and varied activities and constantly add new projects and initiatives as they arise and have recently become a Charitable Incorporated Organisation under the name of Westbourne Rotary Club Trust Fund CIO with new charity registration number of 1197774.

 We always strive to give back to the area in which we live and work and over the years have carried out many projects engaging with the community in the following ways:

-- Clearing and re-planting Skerryvore Garden in Westbourne
+• Clearing and re-planting Skerryvore Heritage Project in Westbourne

-- Planting thousands of purple crocus bulbs on the West Cliff
+• Planting thousands of purple crocus bulbs in Westbourne

 Charity Projects